StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

   <img src="gallary/me/old-main.jpg"         class="grid-w50 md:grid-w33 xl:grid-w25" />
 {{< /gallery >}}

-- Pakistani-American
-- Ahmadi Muslim [^1]

-[^1]: There is conflict in the Islamic world over the religious identity of us Ahmadi Muslims, see [here](/heretic) for more

 # 3D art work
 My main area of work is Minecraft rendering.
 My main piece of software is Blender, though I also gained Revit certification in May of 2023.

 {{< figure src="gallary/revit-badge.webp" alt="Revit Certification Badge" href="https://www.credly.com/badges/63c62d4b-7f16-44d7-8305-a49771cbd8d0/public_url" position="left" class="revit-badge" nozoom=true >}}

 ## Professional Work
+Here's some of the work I've done professionally.

-Release artwork for MCprep 3.5.
+### Release artwork for MCprep 3.5
 MCprep is a workflow addon for Minecraft artists working in Blender, and I work as one of the maintainers of the project.
 Normally, we'd hold a contest with the community, but due to short notice, I was asked to make the release artwork for MCprep 3.5.
 {{< figure src="gallary/mcprep-splash.webp" caption="Release splash for MCprep 3.5" class="mcprep-35-splash" >}}

 ## Work I've done in My Spare Time